codergator/DDoS-Russia-in-4-easy-steps/README.md

 This is essential: it allows the code to make the network connections.
 Follow these instructions to create a **new, a separate profile** in Chrome for this.

-⚠️ **Do not simply disable CORS in your current browser profile.
-Follow the instructions below to create a new profile just for DDoS'ing:** ⚠️
+⚠️ **Do not simply disable CORS in your current browser profile.** ⚠️

-To create a new profile, first click your current profile avatar in the upper right corner.
+Continue following the instructions to keep yourself safe.
+To create the new profile, first click your current profile avatar in the upper right corner.
 Then click **+ Add** to add a new profile:

 <img width="343" alt="Screen Shot 2022-03-01 at 11 13 23 AM" src="https://user-images.githubusercontent.com/16888908/156227020-12ab6639-c526-4858-a0c9-a32d7f2b39dc.png">